QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 ## Computing  Stackelberg Plan

-Here is our code to compute a Stackelberg plan via a linear-quadratic dynamic program as outlined above
+Here is our code to compute a Stackelberg plan via the linear-quadratic dynamic program describe above

 ```{code-cell} python3
 # Parameters